hos-b/cpp-ref/modern.md

 only one of these destructors must be available after compilation.
 # 19. CPP23
 ## 19.1. deducing this
-we can now pass the deduced _self_ type as an argument to each member function. one use is to remove repitions in code, e.g.:
+we can now pass the deduced _self_ type as an argument to each member function. one use is to remove repetitions in code, e.g.:
 ```cpp
 struct T
 {